Zeolite: Computational study

 Computer calculations have predicted that millions of hypothetical zeolite structures are possible.
 However, only 232 of these structures have been discovered and synthesized so far, so many zeolite scientists question why only this small fraction of possibilities are observed.
-This problem is often referred to as "the bottleneck problem".
-Currently, several theories attempt to explain the reasoning behind this question.
+One explanation is that certain frameworks may be inaccessible as nucleation cannot occur because more stable and energetically favorable zeolites will form.
+Post-synthetic modification has been used to combat this issue with the ADOR method, A theory of crystallization via solute pre-nucleation clusters was developed.
+Investigation of zeolite crystallization in hydrated silicate ionic liquids (HSIL) has shown that zeolites can nucleate via the condensation of ion-paired pre-nucleation clusters.